joao-conde/advents-of-code/README.md

-# advents-of-code
+# Advents of code

-advents of code
+Repository holding advents of code, mainly done in python for both it's simplicity and also for self-learning and pratice in said language